Book of Mormon: Dictation

 In 1828, while scribing for Smith, Martin Harris, at the prompting of his wife Lucy Harris, repeatedly asked Smith to loan him the manuscript pages of the dictation thus far.
 Smith reluctantly acceded to Harris's requests.
 Within weeks, Harris lost the manuscript, which was most likely stolen by a member of his extended family.
 After the loss, Smith recorded that he lost the ability to translate and that Moroni had taken back the plates to be returned only after Smith repented.
 Smith later stated that God allowed him to resume translation, but directed that he begin precisely where he had left off (in what is now called the Book of Mosiah), without retranslating what had been in the lost manuscript.

-Between September 18128 and April 1829, Smith would resumee dictating the Book of Mormon with his wife, Emma Smith, scribing in addition to occasional help from his brother Samuel Smith, though transcription accomplished was limited.
+Between September 1828 and April 1829, Smith would resume dictating the Book of Mormon with his wife, Emma Smith, scribing in addition to occasional help from his brother Samuel Smith, though transcription accomplished was limited.
 In April 1829, Oliver Cowdery met Smith and, believing Smith's account of the plates, began scribing for Smith in what became a "burst of rapid-fire translation".
 In May, Joseph and Emma Smith along with Cowdery moved in with the Whitmer family, sympathetic neighbors, in an effort to avoid interruptions as they proceeded with producing the manuscript.

 While living with the Whitmers, Smith said he received permission to allow eleven specific others to see the uncovered golden plates and, in some cases, handle them.
 Their written testimonies are known as the Testimony of Three Witnesses, who described seeing the plates in a visionary encounter with an angel, and the Testimony of Eight Witnesses, who described handling the plates as displayed by Smith.
 Statements signed by them have been published in most editions of the Book of Mormon.
 In addition to both these eleven witnesses and Smith himself, several others described encountering the plates by holding or moving them wrapped in cloth, albeit without seeing the plates themselves.
 Their accounts of the plates tend to describe a series of thin, metallic, gold-colored sheets (the "plates") bound together by wires in the shape of a book.

 The manuscript was completed in June 1829.
 E. B. Grandin published the Book of Mormon in Palmyra, New York.
 It would go on sale in his bookstore on March 26, 1830.
 Smith said he returned the plates to Moroni upon the publication of the book.
+In 1829, Smitl also envisioned, translated and dictated a document that included and expanded a version of John 21 Smith stated that this information had been written and hidden by the Apostle John.